 It seems that a team of scientists led by Daniela Salvemini has finally found the pain relief off switch.

 The results of interesting research have been published in the well-known medical journal Brain.
-The prominent researcher at St. Louis University – Daniela Salvemini, Ph.D., and her colleagues from Saint Louis University together with the National Institutes of Health and other institutions has found a way to stop the pathway of pain.
+The prominent researcher at St. Louis University – Daniela Salvemini, Ph.D., and her colleagues from Saint Louis University together with the National Institutes of Health and other institutions have found a way to stop the pathway of pain.

 Of course, these tests were conducted on animals suffering from chronic neuropathic pain including pain related to chemotherapeutic agents and even bone cancer pain.